Meet the School Counselor of Belmont Elementary School

 About Ms. Sherita Baker, MSW, School Social Worker

-I'm excited to continue to serve Belmont and Covington-Harper Elementary Schools.
+I'm excited to continue to serve Belmont Elementary and Covington-Harper Elementary Schools.
 I have worked in PWCS for the last several years as a School Social Worker.
 In my role, I collaborate with schools and families to help remove the barriers to learning that a student may be facing.
 My support to families and schools includes: sharing strategies with school teams to help improve student behavior; providing families with referrals to private/community providers for various services; assisting families with connecting to community resources for food and shelter; providing direct behavioral and social-emotional support to students; supporting students with disabilities and their families; and providing support to students in foster care or who are experiencing homelessness.

-Schedule:
+My Weekly Schedule:

-Tuesdays/ Thursdays: Covington-Harper Elementary School, school phone number, 571-466-4500
+Mondays, Tuesdays, and Thursdays: Covington-Harper Elementary School, school phone number: 571-466-4500

-*Please note that each school has a different starting and ending time which, I follow on the days that I am assigned to serve each school.
-Please feel free to reach out to me for support any day, even if I am not assigned to your student's school on the day that you contact me.
+*Please note that my schools have differing start and end times that I follow on the days that I am assigned to each school.
+Please feel free to contact me at my schools on the days designated above, even if I am not assigned to your student's school on the day that you contact me.
+My email address is [email protected]

 About Ms. Pierpoint, M.S.

 My name is Ms. Pierpoint.
 My role as a Multi-Tier Systems of Support (MTSS) specialist is to provide strategic, targeted, and research-based interventions to help your child with academic or behavioral difficulties to accelerate your child's learning.
 I will use data to determine if the intervention is effective and measure how the intervention is carried out to ensure it is implemented with fidelity.
 I'm here to support students and families.
-Please feel free to reach out to me at pierpomr@pwcs.edu.
+Please feel free to reach out to me at [email protected].

 News and Information

-PWCS cares deeply about students' emotional well-being.
-If a student is in need of emotional support during this time, please feel free to send an email to StudentSupportServices@pwcs.edu.
+PWCS cares deeply about students’ emotional well-being.
+If a student is in need of emotional support during this time, please feel free to send an email to [email protected].
 A school mental health or health professional will answer and offer virtual support to students to the best of their ability.
 This email is not to be used for emergency situations as it will not be monitored 24 hours a day.
-If a student is ever in an emergency situation, he/she is encouraged to call 911 or utilize one of the resources listed below:
+If a student is ever in an emergency situation he/she is encouraged to call 911 or utilize one of the resources listed below:

 Emergency Resources:

-ACTS Helpline 703-368-4141
+ACTS Helpline 703.368.4141

-1-800-SUICIDE (24-hour hotline) 1-800-784-2433
+1.800.SUICIDE (24-hour hotline) 1.800.784.2433

 Crisis Text Hotline (24-hour hotline) 741741

-PWC Child Protective Services Hotline 703-792-4200
+PWC Child Protective Services Hotline 703.792.4200

-PWC Community Services Board 703-792-7800 (western PWCS) or 703-792-4900 (eastern PWCS)
+PWC Community Services Board 703.792.7800 (western PWCS) or 703.792.4900 (eastern PWCS)